stepanogil/assistants-api-hr-copilot/README.md

-# HR AI Assistant built using the Assistants API
+# HR AI Copilot built using the Assistants API

 ## Description